BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 - A sex (as text values, i.e.: `"any"`, `"NA"`, `"female"`, `"hermaphrodite"`, `"male"`, `"mixed"`, `"not annotated"`)
 - A strain ([efo:EFO_0005135](https://biosoda.github.io/genex/#http://www.ebi.ac.uk/efo/EFO_0005135)).

-The query [Q05](#q05) (see its [graphical representation](#q05-graphical-representation)) retrieves the same results as [Q03](#q03), but it is more accurate because it explicitly specifies the results are independent of developmental stage, sex, strain and cell type.
+The query [Q05](#q05) (see its [graphical representation](#q05-graphical-representation)) retrieves the same results as [Q03](#q03), but it is more accurate because it explicitly specifies the results are independent of developmental stage, sex, strain, and cell type.

 #### Q05:
-> *Question*: What are the anatomical entities where the "APOC1" gene is expressed independently of the developmental stage, sex, strain and cell type?
+> *Question*: What are the anatomical entities where the "APOC1" gene is expressed independently of the developmental stage, sex, strain, and cell type?
 *SPARQL query*:
 ```
 PREFIX orth: <http://purl.org/net/orth#>